liampuk/CPU/README.md

 - ALUo, MODE (3-bit)
 - SRai, SRii, Dint

-This makes 33(!) control lines, need to reduce by 1.
+This makes 32 control lines.
-- (Maybe make interrupt toggle instead of part of control word)

 ROMi is not in the control word as it is controlled by the front panel run/program mode switch.